 - 1/4 teaspoon freshly grated nutmeg or a pinch of dried

-- 2 teaspoons cinnamon
+- 2 teaspoons ground cinnamon

-- 1/8 teaspoon cloves
+- 1/8 teaspoon ground cloves

-- 3 cups rolled oats
+- 3 cups (300 g) old-fashioned oats

-- 1 cups golden raisins
+- 1 cup (149 g) golden raisins (or regular)

-- 1 cup toasted walnuts chopped
+- 1 cup (128 g) toasted walnuts chopped

-- 1 cup shredded sweetened coconut
+- 1 cup (85 g) shredded sweetened coconut

 Cream Cheese Frosting (optional)

-- 8 ounces cream cheese softened to room temperature
+- 8 ounces (227 g) cream cheese softened to room temperature

-- 2 tsp. vanilla extract
+- 2 teaspoons vanilla extract

-- 2 1/2 cups confectioners sugar
+- 2 1/2 cups (284 g) confectioners sugar *powdered sugar

 Instructions

-- Using a box grater, grate about 5-6 medium carrots (needs to equal about one cup).
+- Prep carrots.
+Using a box grater, grate about 5-6 medium carrots (needs to equal about one cup).
 Place the shredded carrots over a colander that has been set over another bowl.
 Sprinkle with one tablespoon of brown sugar.
 Let drain while you prepare the rest of the cookie dough.

 Notes

 - Be sure to measure your flour correctly.
-If your flour isn't measured correctly it can result in a cakey cookie instead of a perfectly chewy cookie.
+If your flour isn’t measured correctly it can result in a cakey cookie instead of a perfectly chewy cookie.
 I recommend using a kitchen scale.
 But if you do use dry measuring cups, then be sure to fluff up the flour first, then spoon into your cup and level it off.
-Click here --> for more on how to measure your flour correctly.
+Click here –> for more on how to measure your flour correctly.ย

 - Soften Your Butter - You want softened butter so that you can properly cream your butter and sugar together.
 If the butter is too cold, the sugar won't be able to "punch holes" into the butter and create air pockets which help with leavening.
 If the butter is too warm, it can cause the butter cookies to spread too much.
 Here are 3 fast ways to soften your butter.